Published: December 16, 2020

 First of all, you might need to transfer orders to the kitchen.

-For businesses in the catering industry, statistics are essential to improve and change the range of dishes according to customers’ preferences.
+For businesses in the catering industry, statistics are essential to improve and change the range of dishes according to the customers’ preferences.

 For example, analytical data can include: